patbeagan1/FileTag/README.md

 ## Why?

-[Fie tagging is a great idea](https://www.nayuki.io/page/designing-better-file-organization-around-tags-not-hierarchies).
+[File tagging is a great idea](https://www.nayuki.io/page/designing-better-file-organization-around-tags-not-hierarchies).
 It lets us represent metadata about files that can be awkward or impossible to express in a hierarchal way.
 I spent a while looking for a tagging solution that would work on MacOS.
 There are several high quality solutions out there for Windows, and even Linux, such as:
 - https://tmsu.org
 - https://www.tagsistant.net